pbochenski/pbochenski.github.io/_posts/2017-10-23-learning_dagger1.md

 {% gist 55ca6a881530f2e6131cd38aa19caa80 module.kt %}

 This defines RestDModule which can create Repo object. it is also annotated with @Singleton, so only one instance of this object will be created.
-As you can see this function has parameter url with @Named annotation.
-It will look for a string with name "base_url" and use it when calling provideRepo function.
-That is fulfilled by provideBaseUrl function, which returns named string.
 Now we need to add module to component:

 {% gist 55ca6a881530f2e6131cd38aa19caa80 componentWithModule.kt %}